hermitcrab244/FishingGamePart2/README.md

 10. Click bucket to view count of kept fish
 11. Click 'X' button to end the game
 12. View game results on end game screen
-13. Select 'PLay Again' to play another round
+13. Select 'Play Again' to play another round
 14. Select 'End Game' to end the session and be navigated back to the login page

 ## Further help